Roadshow theatrical release: Rise of the limited release

-One development that diminished the novelty of the modern roadshow release was that, beginning with Star Wars (1977), stereophonic sound began to be used more and more in films, even films that were not really big-budget spectaculars.
+One development that diminished the novelty of the modern roadshow release was that, beginning with Star Wars (1977), stereophonic sound began to be used more and more in films, even ones that were not really big-budget spectaculars.
 Most films, however, were at that time still released only with mono sound.
 Jaws, for example, made a mere two years before Star Wars, was originally released in this format.
-However, Gandhi (1982) and 1983's Scarface (1983) originally received 70mm releases with intermissions, due to their extreme lengths.
+However, Reds (1981), Gandhi (1982) and Scarface (1983) originally received releases with intermissions, due to their extreme lengths, but while Gandhi received a 70mm engagement, Reds and Scarface did not.

 By 1984, the entire roadshow format had also largely been abandoned, as the rise of the multiplex and competition from cable TV and home video began forcing changes in the nature of film industry.
 For example, Carmen (1984), an uncut two-and-a-half hour film version of the Georges Bizet opera, was not released as a roadshow nor shown with an intermission, despite the fact that the film was so faithful to the opera that it kept the stage version's original division into four acts.
 This version of Carmen was also filmed in six-track stereo and on location, like many epics.

 Even though the format had died out, Gettysburg (1993), Hamlet (1996) and Gods and Generals (2003) were screened with intermissions due to their extreme lengths on their original releases.
 While all three films had no official overture, entr'acte or exit music, cinemas choose to show the films accompanied with the commercially available film soundtracks playing as the audience entered and exited theaters.
 Gettysburg and Hamlet were screened with two screenings a day while Gods and Generals was not.
 Titanic (1997) was 195 minutes long, prompting some cinemas to add a short mid-film break or to screen it without commercials for health and safety reasons.
 It has been restored twice (in 70mm and later 3D 4K) and rereleased in a limited engagement format each time.